3lvis/FormTextField/README.md

 ### Styling

-**TextField** also supports styling using UIAppearance protocol.
+**FormTextField** also supports styling using UIAppearance protocol.
 The example shown above uses this for styling.

 ```swift
 let enabledBackgroundColor = UIColor(hex: "E1F5FF")